 Education for a Future in Nursing

-The baccalaureate program at the University of Utah is designed to reflect the mission and philosophy of the University and the vision, mission, goals, and expected outcomes of the College of Nursing.
-The College of Nursing offers two tracks to complete a baccalaureate degree in nursing; the nursing program with spring and fall semester starts (for students who don't have a nursing license), the RN-BS program (for associate-prepared nurses), and the nursing early assurance program (for high school seniors).
+The baccalaureate program at the University of Utah is designed to reflect the mission and philosophy of the University and the vision, mission, goals and expected outcomes of the College of Nursing.
+Graduates of the baccalaureate program will achieve the following:

 - Deliver safe, evidence-based, patient-centered nursing care.